 - Remember to ask yourself: What does success mean to me?

-- Take time to connect with peers – whether through your department, MGN, or other student organizations.
+- Take time to connect with peers – whether through your department, Graduate School events, or other student organizations.
 Social support from people who are in the same boat can help to manage stress.

 - Make time to do relaxing things, like cooking or yoga.
 Don’t feel guilty about taking time for yourself.